 The Wooster Group is a company of artists who make work for theater, dance, and media.
-The Wooster Group's CAI residency will include four performances of THE B-SIDE: “Negro Folklore From Texas State Prisons” A Record Album Interpretation, workshops with UB students, and public discussions at the Albright-Knox Art Gallery and the African American Cultural Center.
+The Wooster Group's CAI residency will include four performances of THE B-SIDE: “Negro Folklore From Texas State Prisons” A Record Album Interpretation, workshops with UB students, and public discussions.

 The Wooster Group are based in New York City at The Performing Garage at 33 Wooster Street, where they develop and perform their work.
 They also perform their work at larger theaters in New York (Baryshnikov Arts Center, St. Ann's Warehouse, the Public Theater).
 Their productions tour nationally and internationally.
 The Wooster Group has received numerous BESSIE and OBIE Awards for individual productions and for sustained achievement.

 The two principals of the Group are Director Elizabeth LeCompte and Associate Director Kate Valk (director of The B-Side).
 LeCompte has won The Dorothy and Lillian Gish Prize, a Guggenheim Fellowship, a MacArthur Fellowship, and the National Endowment for the Arts Distinguished Artists Fellowship for Lifetime Achievement; she is a chevalier in the French Ordre des Artes et des Lettres.
 Valk has received a BESSIE for Best Performer, an OBIE for Sustained Excellence in Performance, and a Guggenheim Fellowship.